How I can assist you

 - claiming to be entitled to an ownership share which is being denied to them, or to receive proper payment for their share.

 Some clients only need a few hours’ advice, perhaps to enable then to understand their situation or be advised on an agreement that they may have been asked to sign, or to be advised on their strategy for exiting a business in which they no longer wish to be involved.

 Other clients may need more than a few hours’ assistance, but may tap in to my advice from time to time as required, perhaps by way of occasional email advice or telephone calls during the course of a long-running situation, difference or dispute.

 In other cases I may become more deeply and intensely involved in the resolution of a client’s dispute, or in dealing with their transaction.
 In such cases my client(s) and I may communicate as often as several times a day during critical phases, with the work spanning a wide variety of different periods, anything from a week up to (rarely in the case of some disputes) several years.

 These are just some examples.
 I can assist you in whatever manner works for you, and over whatever timescale is required.

 My work for clients often begins with a telephone call.
-Please feel free to telephone me on 020 7100 7766.
+Please feel free to telephone me at Keystone Law Limited on 020 7100 7766.
 I am always happy to spend up to 30 minutes or so on the telephone with a prospective client without charge in order to understand what your problems, issues, objectives or requirements are, and to discuss how I might be able to assist you.

 This discussion is confidential and entirely without any obligation on your part to instruct me to act for you.